ARUMANA NO KISEKI

 s

-I have mixed feelings about Arumana No Kiseki.
-The game certainly displays some incredible production values with detailed graphics and gorgeous and atmospheric music tracks (as far as Famicom standard goes).
-However the game comes with insane 'old school difficulty' written all over it.
-It is stuffed with frustrating moments and the rope/hook feature is an ingenious and unique idea but just ends up being awkward and hard to control.
-The fact that enemies keep reappearing out of thin air is also incredibly annoying.
-I feel that Arumana No Kiseki is often asking too much of the player - this is a shame because it exhibits exceptional talents.
-A fun game that will certainly reward the players who can handle its punishing difficulty.
+I have mixed feelings about Arumana no Kiseki.
+The game certainly displays some incredible production values with detailed graphics and gorgeous and atmospheric music tracks - Konami at its best.
+The game also borrows most of its elements from the Indiana Jones and the temple of Doom movie, was Konami expecting to license it at some point?
+In any case, this was the promise of a great game in my book!
+But after the excitement comes the reality.
+Arumana no Kiseki has an insane 'old school difficulty' written all over it, and it is stuffed with frustrating moments and the rope/hook feature is an ingenious and unique idea but just ends up being awkward and incredibly clunky to control.
+Additionally, although Kaito can jump, it is useless in most cases and mastering the grappling hook is necessary, even to jump onto most moving platforms.
+I have to say, even after playing this one for hours, I never managed to get used to the controls...
+Especially as enemies keep respawning and attacking you, leaving you little space to breathe.
+I feel that Arumana No Kiseki often asks too much of the player - this is a shame because it exhibits exceptional talents.
+All in all, it is game that will certainly reward players who can handle its punishing difficulty and questionable control decisions, but may be a frustrating experience for the ones who can't.

 PLEASE CLICK HERE IF VGDEN GAME MENU IS MISSING